franneck94/Vscode-C-Cpp-Runner/README.md

 ### Exclude Folders for Selection

-Since the drop-down menu of the folder selection can be very long in a workspace with many sub-folders you can add glob patterns to exclude from the search.
+You can add glob patterns to exclude folders from the search to shorten the list.

-With the following glob pattern:
+For example with the following glob pattern:

 ![ExcludePattern](./media/excludePattern.png)